zoonoo/azure-docs.ko-kr/articles/storage-encrypt-decrypt-blobs-key-vault.md

 	CloudBlobContainer contain = client.GetContainerReference(ConfigurationManager.AppSettings["container"]);
 	contain.CreateIfNotExists();

-	// The Resolver object is used to interact with Key Vault for Azure Storage
+	// The Resolver object is used to interact with Key Vault for Azure Storage.
-	// This is where the GetToken method from above is used KeyVaultKeyResolver cloudResolver = new KeyVaultKeyResolver(GetToken);
+	// This is where the GetToken method from above is used.
+	KeyVaultKeyResolver cloudResolver = new KeyVaultKeyResolver(GetToken);